lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
   If the SCHC Fragment is determined to be such a remnant, the receiver MAY silently ignore it and discard it.
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
-- the receiver MUST start an Inactivity Timer.
-It MUST initialize an Attempts counter to 0.
+  The receiver MUST start an Inactivity Timer for that Rule ID and DTag value pair.
+  It MUST initialize an Attempts counter to 0 for that Rule ID and DTag value pair.
+  If the receiver is under-resourced to do this, it MUST respond to the sender with a SCHC Receiver Abort.

-On receiving any SCHC F/R message, the receiver MUST reset the Inactivity Timer.
+On reception of any SCHC F/R message for the RuleID and DTag pair being processed, the receiver MUST reset the Inactivity Timer pertaining to that RuleID and DTag pair.

+All message receptions being discussed in the rest of this section have the implicit "matching the RuleID and DTag pair being processed" characteristic added to them.

 On receiving a SCHC Fragment message, the receiver determines what tiles were received, based on the payload length and on the W and FCN fields of the SCHC Fragment.